Difference Between Chyawanprash And Brahma Rasayan

 • The special herbs that are in Brahma Rasayana are nourishing, energizing in nature.
 Hence, it is more beneficial if you have tiredness, fatigue, laziness etc.

-• If you are targeting to improve your overall immunity and if you have no issues with frequent cough cold etc, Brahma Rasayana might be more apt for you.
+• If you are targeting to improve your overall immunity and if you have no issues like frequent cough, cold etc, Brahma Rasayana might be more apt for you.

-• If you are targeting to good sexual health and respiratory health, then Chyawanprash is better choice for you.
+• If you are targeting good sexual health and respiratory health, then Chyawanprash is a better choice for you.

 So, there are many instances where both have their own distinct advantages.
-It is upto the discretion of the doctor to chose the best one for you.
+It is upto the discretion of the doctor to choose the best one for you.

 Can we have brahma rasyan and chyawan prasa in morning and evening?